-Orwell Got it Right: How Language Manipulates and Controls
+Orwell Got it Right: Language Manipulation [+ Real-Life Examples]

-So now, if you or I were to debate the issue, we would be not only more likely to use a word like ‘illegals’, but to also look at the refugees seeking asylum in a much less positive light.
+Because of this sort of language manipulation, if you or I were to debate the issue, we would be more likely to use a word like ‘illegals’.
+In turn, this would make it easier to look at the refugees seeking asylum in a much less positive light.
 All it took was one politician using the same word endlessly enough to make us think it’s the right one.

 Language Control After 9/11